Christian1984/learn-devops/docker-and-kubernetes/README.md

 ´´´

 Note that the ´Dockerfile´ will be copied to the image itself on the ´ADD´ command if it sits in the same folder as the content that is supposed to be added, so it can/should be ignored here.

+## Execution Order, Caching and Layers

+If you copy the `package.json` and `yarn.lock` files before copying the actual source code, docker can use layer caching mechanisms so that it does nor have to run `yarn install` over and over again.

+## Alpine

+For most images, there is an Alpine-Version available in the official docker registry/hub.
+Alpine is a lightweight linux distro that focuses on security and a minimal footprint.
+Images based on Alpine can be 10x smaller than the respective non-Alpine images, so make sure to reference those images in your own Dockerfiles

+## Versioning and Tagging

+When building an Image for production, make sure to specify a precise, versioned tag for the source image in the ´FROM´ line.
+Otherwise builds will be non-deterministic and images may break in the future when they are rebuild at a later point in time.
+For example, use

+´FROM node:18.15.0-alpine3.16´

+instead of

+´FROM node:latest´

+When tagging your own images, first create a version-tagged image like so

+´docker built -t website:1 .´

+and then create the latest tag from it by calling

+´docker tag website:1 website:latest´

+## Debugging

+Inspect a container config with

+´docker inspect <container_name|container_id>´

+Monitor a container's logs with

+´docker logs <container_name|container_id>´